Hum4n01d/Amango/README.md

 # react-app-template
 A template for me (or you) to use for React apps

-**Warning, this is a template for me. (@hum4n01d) You can use it if you would like and I may attempt to help you with it but I do not guarantee it will work on your amchine for your project.
+**This is a template for me. (@hum4n01d) You can use it if you would like and I may attempt to help you with it but I do not guarantee it will work on your amchine for your project.
 Feel free to open an issue with any questions.**

 Features:
 * Transpiles ES6/7 and JSX code to ES5